Last Updated on 27 November 2025 by Cycloscope

 Free camping in South Korea

 Nothing can beat free camping in South Korea!
-This is definitively the most camping-friendly country we have visited so far, Koreans love to camp, and they do it every time they have the chance.
+This is definitely the most camping-friendly country we have visited so far.
+Koreans love camping, and they do it whenever they get the chance.
 There are plenty of free camping structures in South Korea, literally everywhere.
 Usually, those structures are fully serviced with toilets, showers, and shaded tent spots.

-But even when there are no such facilities, camping in South Korea is easy, and legal and can even make you meet new friends.
-The country is indeed full of beautiful wooden gazebos, you will find those at every corner, and they are purposely made for resting, so why don’t just rest there?
+But even without such facilities, camping in South Korea is easy, legal, and can even help you meet new friends.
+The country is indeed full of beautiful wooden gazebos; you will find those at every corner, and they are purposely made for resting, so why don’t you rest there?
 We even camp in one of these gazebos in the center of Seoul!

-Most of these are wide enough to pitch a small tent inside, so as to have a comfortable shelter to don’t get wet or get too hot.
-Even if these are in very exposed positions, don’t worry, you may have a nice surprise in the morning with some kind of Korean bringing you coffee literally in your bed!
-This happened more than often to us.
+Most of these are wide enough to pitch a small tent inside, providing a comfortable shelter to avoid getting wet or too hot.
+Even if these are in very exposed positions, don’t worry, you may have a pleasant surprise in the morning with a Korean bringing you coffee literally in your bed!
+This happened to us more than once.

-If you really want to budget travel to South Korea, bring a tent with you!
-Free camping is also a really viable option for those backpacking in Korea, you’ll be surprised how easy it is.
+If you really want to budget travel to South Korea, bring a tent!
+Free camping is also a really viable option for those backpacking in Korea; you’ll be surprised how easy it is.

 Accommodation

-When we say budget we really mean it, so when it comes to hotels in South Korea, just forget about it, you’re not going to find anything cheaper than 30€ per night (very very rare) for one room.
-If you have a little more to spend on sleeping just check AirB&B or hostels.
+When we say budget, we really mean it, so when it comes to hotels in South Korea, forget about it, you’re not going to find anything cheaper than 30€ per night (very, very rare) for one room.
+If you have a little more to spend on sleeping, check Airbnb or hostels.

 Hostels can be indeed cheap in Seoul and Busan, you can get a bed in a dorm for less than 10US – There are fewer options out of major tourist destinations so we really recommend a tent – you’ll get to experience Korean camping, and barbecue culture, make local friends, get treated many dinners and save a lot of cash while staying in nature.